MARS JOURNAL

 The Fourth Generation was published by Ribbon Ridge Press in 1992.
 It is a story of space-age intrigue and violence in the world of the Middle Eastern Arab.
 Jay McNeely, an ex-astronaut, is caught in the violence of an angry Arab mob when he uncovers a terrorist plot to hijack a shuttle and cripple the US space program.
 A KGB general, a beautiful television reporter, a sultry special agent in the Italian Intelligence Service, and a Saudi Arabian prince play a deadly international game of chess, and McNeely is an expendable pawn.

-Unfortunately, the events of September 11 and the Iraqi war make this book even more timely today than it was when it was published during the Gulf War.
+Unfortunately, the events of 9/11 and today's wars make this book even more timely today than it was when it was published during the Gulf War.
 This book is out of print but a few copies are available directly from the author.
 You may contact me at fredkelly@marsjournal.com .

 AMERICA'S ASTRONAUTS AND THEIR INDESTRUCTIBLE SPIRIT